Skip to main content Skip to secondary navigation

 INC Bonus - Incentive No

-Post doc bonuses may be allowable on sponsored projects.
+Post doc bonuses generally may NOT be charged to sponsored projects.

 • If the postdoc is receiving stipend, a bonus may not be charged to sponsored projects, including fellowships.